stefanoobonetto/embedded_project_2023/README.md

 ### UART communication
 We've used the UART serial communication to let MSP432 and ESP32 talk to each other:
 <div align=center><img src="https://user-images.githubusercontent.com/106806808/215796807-f615ca3a-822e-4557-a7a2-4fbd6a86f0cb.png" style="width: 600 px"></div><br>
-We have setup a unilateral UART connection because it was enough for our project, but it' easily implementable a bilateral communication between the two devices.
+We have setup a unilateral UART connection because it was enough for our project, but it' easily implementable a bilateral communication between the two devices.<br><br>

 ### Display
 The graphic part is composed basically by the functions that allow us to print elements on the LCD screen: